-Third Party Payments: We receive a number of different forms of compensation from third parties when we recommend or sell the following investment products, including: (1) payments from Pershing based on our clients' assets in: the FundVest mutual funds, the Pershing Cash Management Sweep Program, and Pershing's margin and short sale programs; (2) payments from sponsors of brokerage products for due diligence and product education and marketing programs and conference support, including the Strategic Partners Program; and (3) reimbursements by Pershing, Axos, and Schwab to reimburse new clients the transfer fees they incur to transfer their accounts, which facilitates the transfers and promotes goodwill.
-(4) various insurance marketing organizations ("IMOs") who provide marketing assistance and economic benefits to Ausdal and Ausdal's dually registered investment advisor representatives and licensed insurance agents.
-The third party payments provide an incentive for Ausdal to recommend to its clients the services of the third party making the payment to Ausdal based on Ausdal's interest in continuing to receive such payments, rather than the client's investment needs.
+Third-Party Payments: We receive a number of different forms of compensation from third parties when we recommend or sell the following investment products, including: (1) payments from Pershing based on our clients' assets in: the FundVest mutual funds, the Pershing Cash Management Sweep Program, and Pershing's margin and short sale programs; (2) payments from sponsors of brokerage products for due diligence and product education and marketing programs and conference support, including the Strategic Partners Program; and (3) reimbursements by Pershing and TD Ameritrade to reimburse new clients the transfer fees they incur to transfer their accounts, which facilitates the transfers and promotes goodwill.
+The third-party payments provide an incentive for Ausdal to recommend to its clients the services of the third-party making the payment to Ausdal based on Ausdal's interest in continuing to receive such payments, rather than the client's investment needs.

-Revenue Sharing: The manager or sponsor of the following investments or the Sponsors of the following types of Third Party Programs share with Ausdal a portion of the revenue such manager or sponsor receives with respect to those investments, or Third Party Programs:
+Revenue Sharing: The manager or sponsor of the following investments or the Sponsors of the following types of Third-Party Programs share with Ausdal a portion of the revenue such manager or sponsor receives with respect to those investments, or Third-Party Programs:

-- Revenue sharing from Pershing, payments based on amounts charged to clients for Trade Handling Charges, Ticket Charges, Annual IRA Fees, and account transfer fees; and - Revenue sharing from Third Party Programs, based on (i) a share of Sponsor Program Fees; and (ii) payments of Sponsor Due Diligence and Marketing Support Fees.
+- Revenue sharing from Pershing, payments based on amounts charged to clients for Trade Handling Charges, Ticket Charges, Annual IRA Fees, and account transfer fees; and - Revenue sharing from Third-Party Programs, based on (i) a share of Sponsor Program Fees; and (ii) payments of Sponsor Due Diligence and Marketing Support Fees.